smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/old-method.md

 unless the Start and Length parameters sent to program DYNVARSQLR are used to define the portion of the field value that should be returned.

-The 256-byte SQL \"WHERE\" clause parameter is intended to deliver the file record selection logic to the utility program.
+The 256-byte SQL "WHERE" clause parameter is intended to deliver the file record selection logic to the utility program.
 However, this field may also contain any other SQL clauses that are allowed to be used with a standard SELECT operation (as illustrated below).
 Other clauses may be